xaptfy/xaptfy/README.md

 20 years dev from MTUCI

-Survival camp for School 21 in June 23'
+Survival camp from School 21 in June 23'

 Skills: Java/Git/Figma/Swift